jtankx90/cs50/final project/README.md

 ### Remaining files

 1) **scrap_reddit_img.py**
-script for scrapping reddit for sample images
+script used for scrapping reddit for sample images

 2)  **forms.py**
 contains all the forms used in the app

 3) **models.py**
 data models used in the backend database, consisting of 3 models: User, Items, Item_img
+    In the User table, there are 4+1 (primary key) column
+    In the Items table, there are 9 + 1 (primary key) column In the Item_img table, there are 2 + 1 (foreign key to Item table) + 1 primary key

 4) **shop.db**
 sqlite database